dfinity/nns-dapp/HOWTO.md

 1. Add a new entry to [match
 nns_function](https://github.com/dfinity/nns-dapp/blob/main/rs/backend/src/proposals.rs#:~:text=match%20nns_function%20%7B).
-  Use the number you noted down above in the section "Verify that the new proposal type an NNS function".
+  Use the number you noted down above in the section "Verify that the intended change is for a new NNS function".
 And use the (non-fully qualified) name of the new proposal type.
 For example:
 ```
 38 => identity::<UpdateElectedReplicaVersionsPayload>(payload_bytes),